akhettar/kib-sync/README.md

 ![main](https://github.com/akhettar/odfe-kibana-sync/workflows/main/badge.svg)

 ## Overview
 This is a command line tool to sync and create the `Kibana object configs` from a given [open distro elk cluster](https://opendistro.github.io/for-elasticsearch-docs/) - see below the help section.
-This tool assumes that Kibana cluster holds the source of the truth in relation to the configuration file.
-The sole purpose of this tool is to be run periodically to sync these configuration files with the a given Git repository.
+This tool assumes that Kibana cluster holds the source of the truth in relation to the configuration files.
+The sole purpose of this tool is to be run periodically in a given CI pipeline to sync these configuration files with the a given Git repository.

-Idelly, this tool should be run in a CI pipeline for a given project that hosts Kibana configuration files - see example Github project.
+Ideally, this tool should be run in a CI pipeline for a given project that hosts Kibana configuration files - see example Github project.

+`Read carefully before usage please`:

+* This cli is not a full blown command line interface for the open distro elasticsearch.
+There is one, see [doc](https://opendistro.github.io/for-elasticsearch-docs/docs/cli/).
+* This cli assumes that the all the updates, create and delete are done through the Kiban console.
+* This cli is for synching the Kibana configuration files with a given Git repository.
+* Deleted configs in Kibana console will be automatically deleted with the `sync folder`.

+## Supported Kibana configurations
 The following kibana configuration files can be synched and created in a given kiban instance:
 1. Monitors
 2. Dashboards